Sofitch/django-proj/notes.md

 4. In the HTML file, we display the form as usual (since our form will be receiving a media file, we need to add ```enctype="multipart/form-data"``` to our HTML form).

 5. Finally, back in the **views** file, we handle the form data.
-If the request is a POST, and the data is valid, we save the new article to the database.
+If the request is a POST, and the data is valid, we save the new article to the database using ````form.save()```.

+## Saving the author

+We want to associate each article with the user that created it.

+1. For that, we use a Foreign Key - a way to associate an instance of a model with an instance of another model - to set an **author** field on the **Article** model.
+We then migrate the changes.

+2. Then, in the **article_create** view function, we need to add the author to the article before saving it.
+To do so, we can add the parameter ```commit=False``` to the **save** function, so that we can retrieve the article instance without it being saved right away.

+3. Then, we get the logged in user from the request, and we associate it to the article.
+After that, we can finally save the instance.